francis-agamah/Network-based-multi-omics-disease-drug-associations_drugs-for-COVID-19-disease-phases/README.md

 the scripts and files provided allows the replication of the hypothesis- and data-driven random walk with restart analysis implemented in the manuscript.
+The containerized workflow is provided in the branch